eclipse-emfcloud/emfcloud-website-source/content/documentation/modelHubApproach/content.md

 # Revolutionize Model Management with the Model Hub Approach

 The Model Hub Approach delivers a powerful, model-first solution for enterprise-grade modeling applications.
-Built around a centralized Model Hub, it provides advanced capabilities including command-based editing, comprehensive state management with undo/redo functionality, and robust persistence—making it the ideal foundation for scenarios demanding precise control and model-oriented workflow.
+Built around a centralized Model Hub, it provides advanced capabilities including command-based editing, comprehensive state management with undo/redo functionality, and robust persistence — making it the ideal foundation for scenarios demanding precise control and model-oriented workflow.

 <div style="text-align:center; margin-bottom:20px">
   <img src="../../images/OverviewModelHubApproach.svg" alt="Overview of the Model Hub" width="70%" />